Agent Guard

 agent-guard pii-filter

-pleno and http use the same HTTP adapter: POST JSON as {"text":"..."} and read a redacted string from redacted_text, anonymized_text, text, or data.redacted_text.
-They require curl, jq, and AGENT_GUARD_PII_REDACT_URL; missing tools, missing URL, HTTP errors, invalid JSON, or unexpected response shapes fail closed.
+http POSTs JSON as {"text":"..."} and reads a redacted string from redacted_text, anonymized_text, text, or data.redacted_text.
+It requires curl, jq, and AGENT_GUARD_PII_REDACT_URL; missing tools, missing URL, HTTP errors, invalid JSON, or unexpected response shapes fail closed.
+This generic contract is exercised with local mock fixtures, but compatibility with a real external service is not yet part of Agent Guard's supported surface.

 PII handling in hooks is off by default.
 Two opt-in modes: